 1. I live with my partner and best friend in all the world, Luke in our beautiful townhouse flat that we spent 3 dusty years completely designing, renovating and transforming into our happy place!

 2. I have an ever growing collection of house plants which I have become a bit obsessed with and which are slowly taking over the flat.
 I love spending days propagating, potting up and trying to grow new plants and have been caught talking to them on occasion too!

 3. I love to dance and sing and spent my childhood performing in dancing shows and theatre productions in and out of school.
-I now attend any dance classes I can and enjoy adding tennis, yoga, pilates and the occasional swim into the mix too!
+I now attend any dance classes I can and enjoy adding tennis, yoga, pilates, strength classes, body combat and the occasional swim into the mix too!

 4. I have ginger hair and anything ginger flavoured is good by me.

-5. People often comment that they miss my laugh when I'm not there (I think I'll take that as a complement!)
+5. People often comment that they miss my laugh when I'm not there (I think I'll take that as a compliment!)

 6. I've eaten a mostly plant-based and vegan diet since 2019 which was a much easier switch than I thought it would be (and I'm a very lazy cook!) and I love that not only is it good for my body but that it is helping our lovely planet too.
 Oh and I could eat tomatoes all day long!

 7. For the last couple of years I have embarked on a lifelong dream of learning to play the piano and love the fact that I can lose myself in music as a form of meditation.

 8. I am a TV addict and huge fan of shows like The Marvellous Mrs. Maisel; Grey's Anatomy; Mad Men; Space Force; 'Community; The Morning Show; Ted Lasso; Green Planet.... the list goes on!